11x1/primordial-extension/readme.md

 There are **2** ways to install the extension:

 1st way:
-1. Download the '.crx' file
+1. Download the file (here)[https://shibe.host/DpVQZTtT0a74/direct?download=yes]
 2. Locate yourself to your browser's extension site (ie. chrome://extensions)
-3. Drag the '.crx' file there
+3. Drag the '*.crx' file there

 2nd way:
 1. Download repository and extract it